apache/apisix/docs/en/latest/plugins/hmac-auth.md

 ### Validating request body

-When the `validate_request_body` attribute is set to `true`, the Plugin will calculate the HMAC-SHA value of the request body and checks it again the `X-HMAC-DIGEST` header:
+When the `validate_request_body` attribute is set to `true`, the Plugin will calculate the HMAC-SHA value of the request body and checks it against the `X-HMAC-DIGEST` header:

 ```
 X-HMAC-DIGEST: base64(hmac-sha(<body>))